patagonaa/music-sync-converter/README.md

                     "Replacement": "..."
                 }
             ],
-            "NormalizationMode": "NonBmp", // can be "None", "NonBmp", "Unsupported", "All" "NormalizeCase": true // change every first character of file/dir names to uppercase },
+            "NormalizationMode": "NonBmp" // can be "None", "NonBmp", "Unsupported", "All" },
         "TagCharacterLimitations": null
         "ResolvePlaylists": true // convert playlists to directories with the respective files